-- 1. A value of component is significant or material enough relative to the value of the asset of which it is a component. - 2.
-A need to replace the component does not necessarily warrant replacement of the entire asset.
+- 1. A value of component is significant or material enough relative to the asset value. - A need to replace the component does not necessarily warrant replacement of the entire asset.

-Kinectrics compiled industry based useful life values for the assets and their components using different sources, including industry statistics, research studies and reports (either by individuals or working groups, such as CIGRE), and Kinectrics Inc past experience (see Section E-2).
+Kinectrics compiled industry based useful life values for the assets and their components using different sources, such as industry statistics, research studies and reports (either by individuals or working groups, such as CIGRE), and Kinectrics Inc past experience (see Section E-2).

-The listing for each asset/component includes a minimum and maximum useful life range (MIN UL and MAX UL) as well as TUL and utilization factors, such as maintenance practices, environmental conditions, mechanical and electrical loading, etc. that have an impact on whether the actual life for a particular utility is longer or shorter than the typical life.
+The listing for each asset/component includes a minimum and maximum useful life range (MIN UL and MAX UL) as well as TUL and factors, such as maintenance practices, environmental conditions, mechanical and electrical loading, etc. that have an impact on whether the actual life for a particular utility is longer or shorter than the typical life.

 Six LDCs of different sizes were engaged to provide input to the study.
 The selection was made considering variables such as asset mix and geographical location.
 The utilities had varying experience regarding assets grouping, breakdown and componentization.
-Kinectrics Inc met with these utilities directly and obtained and discussed their assessments of each of the useful life values and the influencing utilization factors for each asset.
+Kinectrics Inc met with these utilities directly and obtained and discussed their assessments of each of the useful life values and the influencing factors for each asset.

-The typical lives for some assets/components were combined with the corresponding lives obtained from utility interviews as described in Section E - 4 of this Report for each of the asset categories/components to come up with the recommended TUL, as well as recommended MIN UL and MAX UL.
-The study work also summarized and displayed the qualitative assessment of the degree to which each Utilization Factor underwrites the choice of TUL and affects TUL and the range between MIN UL, and MAX UL.
+The typical lives for some assets/components were combined with the corresponding lives obtained from utility interviews as described in Section E - 4 of this Report for each of the asset categories/components to come up with the recommended TUL, as well as MIN UL and MAX UL.
+The study work also summarized and displayed the qualitative assessment of the degree to which each Utilization Factors underwrites the choice of TUL and affect TUL the range between MIN UL, and MAX UL.

-A Draft Report was prepared by Kinectrics and circulated for comment from the LDC community.
+A Draft Report was prepared by Kinectrics and circulated for comments by the LDC community.

-This Final Report was prepared and submitted to the OEB incorporating adjustments in response to comments on the Draft Report.
+The Final Report was prepared and submitted to the OEB incorporating responses to comments on the Draft Report.